wavefrontHQ/docs/pages/doc/tracing_integrations.md

 * [.NET/C#](https://github.com/wavefrontHQ/wavefront-opentracing-sdk-csharp)

 ### Sending Raw Trace Data
-If Wavefront does not support an integration for your distributed tracing system, or if you are using your own proprietary tracing system, you can use a core SDK to send raw trace data to Wavefront.
-With a core SDK, you can write code that obtains the component values from your spans, and assembles those values into the [Wavefront span format]().
-The core SDK also lets you configure your application to send the trace data to a Wavefront proxy or directly to the Wavefront service.
+If Wavefront does not support an integration for your distributed tracing system, or if you are using your own proprietary tracing system, you can use a sender SDK to send raw trace data to Wavefront.
+With a sender SDK, you can write code that obtains the component values from your spans, and assembles those values into the [Wavefront span format](trace_data_details.html#wavefront-span-format).
+The sender SDK also lets you configure your application to send the trace data to a Wavefront proxy or directly to the Wavefront service.

-For SDK setup details, see the Wavefront core SDK for your your programming language:
+For SDK setup details, see the Wavefront sender SDK for your your programming language:

 * [Java](https://github.com/wavefrontHQ/wavefront-sdk-java)
 * [Python](https://github.com/wavefrontHQ/wavefront-sdk-python)